Reflection

 Release (physical)

-Walking, stomping, hitting the mattress, quick push-ups, shaking hands.
-It’s about letting energy flow through the body, because it is what resets the meltdown.
-Not blocking, not expelling - just allowing it to pass and disperse.
+Walking, stomping, hitting the mattress, quick push-ups, shaking out my hands.
+The point is to let the energy move through the body, because that is what helps the meltdown pass.
+Not blocking it, not forcing it out — just letting it move and disperse.

 Shields (sensory, also prevention)

-Noise-canceling headphones, heavy blanket, chewing gum, cold water.
-This isn’t “being quiet and nice”, but a barrier that protects the system.
+Noise-canceling headphones, a weighted blanket, chewing gum, cold water.
+This isn’t about “being quiet and nice,” but about creating a barrier that protects the system.

 Return

-After the wave → quick check: “I’m here.
-Need water/blanket/silence?”.
-Zero analysis right away.
+After the wave passes: a quick check-in.
+“I’m here.
+Do you need water, a blanket, silence?”
+No analysis right away.